Quorafind/Obsidian-Expand-Bullet/README.md

-# Obsidian Trans Them
+# Obsidian Expand Bullet

-A plugin for trans your bullet into note.
+A plugin for tranforming bullets into note.

 - When you right click on the bullet point, you will find the command on the context menu.